I have been blogging for around 4 years now and it’s only been in the last 2 years that I have really taken my blog seriously.

 Coming from an IT background, how to start a blog and make money is what I was interested in, to begin with.
 I was fascinated with what made blogs work and how you could grow them into a brand.

 However, I fell into a social media trap and for the first 2 years, I didn’t really concentrate on blogging.
 I would publish a post every so often and didn’t take SEO, email marketing or promoting my blog seriously.

 I quickly got exasperated with social media and in particular, Instagram.
 I didn’t like the fact you had no control over it.

-In 2020, I decided to really concentrate on blogging.
-I had a complete redesign, I moved from Squarespace to WordPress and I taught myself the basics of SEO.
+In 2020, I decided to solely concentrate on blogging and started reading a lot of beginner blogging tips.
+I had a complete website redesign, I moved from Squarespace to WordPress and I taught myself the basics of SEO.